NickMcConnell/Beleriand/docs/hacking/modifying.rst

   Adding a new summon type is not yet possible, because the summon spells are hard-coded in src/list-mon-spells.h.

+tutorial.txt
+  This defines the contents of the tutorial.

 ui_entry.txt
   Defines entries that will be displayed in the second part of the character sheet and in the knowledge menu's equipable comparison.
 You can modify